Vertical Greening

 Mark is currently involved in a number of projects in the UAE involving interior tree selection and siting.

-Viewing trees (Bucida buceras) for a project in a Dutch nursery.
+Viewing trees in a Dutch nursery(Terminalia buceras) for a project in Abu Dhabi.

 A section of interior podium planting, including mature tree selection.